On the symplectic cohomology of log Calabi-Yau surfaces: Coefficients in a positive cone and degeneration to the vertex

 Lemmas \ref{lem:interior-level} and \ref{lem:symplectization-level} obstruct the existence of broken curves representing homology classes outside of $P$.
 To apply them, we argue as follows.
 Suppose we wish to compute one of the matrix coefficients with respect to a basis of periodic orbits of some operation (differential, continuation map, product, and so on).
 We restrict attention to the components of the relevant moduli space of maps representing homology classes \emph{not in} $P$.
-If this space is not eventually empty as we stretch the neck, Gromov compactness yields a subsequence that converges to a broken curve, which, by the nature of Gromov convergence, has a homology class not in $P$, which is impossible.
+If this space is not eventually empty as we stretch the neck and turn off the perturbation of the Hamiltonian $H$, Gromov compactness yields a subsequence that converges to a broken curve, which, by the nature of Gromov convergence, has a homology class not in $P$, which is impossible.
 Thus, by deforming the situation close enough to the limit, we guarantee that all curves contributing to the operation have homology classes in $P$.

 \begin{remark} In this argument, it is of some importance that the \emph{a priori} energy bound in terms of action differences gives us compactness across all homology classes simultaneously, rather than just one homology class at a time. \end{remark}